 In most cases, mental health professionals can offer you a range of treatment options.
 If you find something is not working, discuss it with your therapist.
 You always have the option of changing your mind and trying different therapies or therapists.

 Your first session, sometimes called an intake evaluation, will be unlike subsequent sessions.
 This is a time for your therapist to get to know you—what is important to you and what particular problems or difficulties have brought you into therapy.
 You will be asked about your family history and childhood, education, friends and social relationships, career, romantic relationships, and current living situation.
-The depth of this personal history will vary depending on your therapist and his or her particular theoretical orientation.
-Once the therapist has developed some understanding of you, he or she will ask if you have any questions.
+The depth of this personal history will vary depending on your therapist.
+When the therapist has developed some understanding of you, he or she will ask if you have any questions.
 This is the time to raise questions you have about the therapist's training and theoretical orientation and experience with treating problems similar to your own.

 Be aware that subsequent sessions may be complex.
 Facing what appears to be a singular issue can often veer off into many other directions.
 You may need to delve into areas of your life that you had not anticipated exploring.